Asymptotic behaviors of incompressible Schr\"{o}dinger flow for small data in three dimensions: Introduction

-However, the dispersive estimates could not connect the decay and weighted energy directly without the vector field $\GG=x+2it\nab$.
+\emph{2.
+Decay estimates of Schr\"odinger map.} However, the dispersive estimates could not connect the decay and weighted energy directly without the vector field $\GG=x+2it\nab$.
 Inspired by \cite{HaMiNa99} we can consider the operator $\GG\cdot\nab$ as a connection between decay estimates and weighted energy, and thus give the decay of differentiated field $\psi$.
 Precisely, the time decay estimates of the derivative of the solution $\psi$ are obtained by a priori estimate of the norm $\| \GG\nab\psi\|_{L^2}$.
 Then, we apply the inequality

 which is valid for any smooth function $f$.
 Note that the operator $x\cdot\nab +2it\De$ can be replaced by the scaling vector field $S=2t\d_t+x\cdot\nab$ via the identity $x\cdot\nab +2it\De=S+2it(i\d_t+\De)$.
 Then it suffices to prove the decay estimates of the nonlinear term $(i\d_t+\De)\psi$ in $L^2$ for the solution $\psi$ of the nonlinear Schr\"odinger equation.
 This decay estimate is achieved by Fourier analysis and bootstrap assumptions, and hence the decay of the solution $\psi$ can be obtained.